 As well as looking for a Syrian hamster, you can take some steps to help ensure that you pick a friendly hamster.
 Ensure it’s healthy because an unhealthy hamster is more likely to feel threatened and like it needs to defend itself by biting.
 While a degree of healthy caution is perfectly normal in a small animal like a hamster, if one scurries away at the first sign of noise or as soon as you get near the cage, this could mean that it will take a lot more effort to tame, even with time.

 Although gender is not really an indication of friendliness, anecdotal evidence from owners suggests that males tend to be friendlier and less aggressive than females.

 Hamsters usually only bite when they’re scared, and rarely is this small rodent an aggressor.
 While the hamster is small and its teeth may not do as much damage as a larger animal, they are strong teeth and can still cause a little pain.
 You should certainly discourage a pet hamster from biting.

-Other Hamster Breeds
+The 3 Other Common Hamster Breeds

 1. Campbell’s Dwarf Russian

 The Campbell’s Dwarf Russian hamster is a tiny breed and has the appearance of a small mouse.
 While most hamsters will live two years, this one’s diminutive size means that it has a slightly shorter lifespan of approximately 1.5 years.
 However, it is timid and will usually form a bond with its owner.
 Like other sociable hamsters, it is willing to forego its nocturnal habits in exchange for some time on the hand.
 Their timid nature means that this breed is not considered a good choice for children, however.